Dallas Police Department Amplifies Recruiting Efforts - People Newspapers

 * 1.5 Miles Run (19.09 minutes)

-The recruiting event site includes an invitation reading, “To any women thinking about joining, just do it!”
+The recruiting event site includes an invitation that reads, “To any women thinking about joining, just do it!”